Wirtz and Musiala make Germany compulsory viewing – DW – 11/16/2024

 Injury concerns grow

-Despite the enthusiasm towards watching Germany, these games have come under increased scrutiny of late as calls about load management from players' union FIFPRO and prominent players grow ever louder.
-Joshua Kimmich's going off late with a knock was another such reminder
+Despite the enthusiasm toward watching Germany, these games have come under increased scrutiny of late as calls about load management from the FIFPRO players' union and prominent players grow ever louder.
+Joshua Kimmich's going off late with a knock was another such reminder.

-Injury was the reason Germany's promising young midfielder Angelo Stiller left camp, striker Deniz Undav never even joined up with the national team this month and Jamie Leweling, the breakout star from last month’s Germany game, didn’t have the chance to continue his momentum.
+Injury was the reason Germany's promising young midfielder Angelo Stiller left camp, striker Deniz Undav never even joined up with the national team this month and Jamie Leweling, the breakout star from last month’s Germany game against the Netherlands, didn’t have the chance to continue his momentum.

 "The muscles usually need four to five days to fully recover after a 90-minute football match, depending on the strain on the player," Professor Wilhelm Bloch of the Sports University Cologne recently told DW.